This site uses cookies to analyse traffic and provide you with a better online experience. Learn more.

 We survey transects (paths) across each of the two island communities in the Abbot Point region, both pre- and post-wet season.
 At each transect, benthic (seafloor) cover is classified into categories of cover type and provides information on the dominant reef structure (hard or soft), as well as the extent of macroalgae, which can impede the growth of corals.
 Information on the extent of bleached, diseased or damaged corals is also determined, which provides information on the health of the coral community.
 Click below on each site.

-Camp Island is dominated by macroalgae with levels consistently above 30%.
-Hard coral cover, while largely unaffected by TC Debbie, was severely impacted by a mass bleaching event in 2020 decreasing hard coral by 54% from October 2019 to June 2021.
-The bleaching event (2020) reduced macroalgae and led to a significant loss of hard corals (2019 to 2021).
-Hard coral cover has started to significantly increase as of May 2022 since the 2020 bleaching event.
+Camp Island is dominated by macroalgae, with levels consistently above 30%.
+Hard coral cover, while largely unaffected by TC Debbie with only small losses was severely impacted by a mass bleaching event in 2020; decreasing hard coral by 54% from October 2019 to June 2021.
+Hard coral cover has started to significantly increase as of May 2022, since the 2020 bleaching event.

-Holbourne Island has comparatively very low macroalgae cover, and on average double the hard coral cover of Camp Island.
-However, TC Debbie was shown to have had a devastating impact on coral cover, with a loss of more than 75% of coral cover.
+Holbourne Island has comparatively very low macroalgae cover and on average double the hard coral cover of Camp Island; however, TC Debbie was shown to have had a devastating impact on coral cover, with a loss of more than 75% of coral cover.
 Recovery of these communities remains, to-date, negligible.
+In 2020 sample sites were adjusted to monitor more active community sites, where hard coral has since shown stability and progressive increases.

 Inshore corals and benthic (seafloor) cover are, to an extent, naturally acclimatised to greater frequency and scale of disturbances like cyclones, high water temperatures, and freshwater influx and elevated turbidity (sediment in water) from flooding compared to their more offshore counterparts.
 Measuring coral cover, alongside diversity, juvenile recruitment, and bleaching and disease, can help us to understand the typical degree of change in these communities, anticipate recovery potential and timeframes from such disturbances.